0xAX/dotfiles/emacs/.emacs.d/emacs-elixir/CONTRIBUTING.md

 ## How to run tests

-There are two tools that helps us to test emacs-elixir:
+There are three tools that helps us to test emacs-elixir:

+* [EVM](https://github.com/rejeep/evm) - a command-line tool which allows you to easily install, manage, and work with multiple Emacs versions.
 * [Cask](https://github.com/cask/cask) - a project management tool for Emacs that helps automate the package development cycle.
 * [Ert-runner](https://github.com/rejeep/ert-runner.el) - a tool for Emacs projects tested using Ert.

 ### Emacs Version Manager

-Emacs has many versions and currently we support from version 24+.
-If you want to reproduce a bug/issue on a specific version of Emacs, there are some alternatives like EVM.
-Here is a setup for EVM.

 To install [EVM](https://github.com/rejeep/evm), run: